annameliksetian/annameliksetian.github.io/index.md

 ## Grants and scholarships
 **Research funding "Research Support Module" within the Excellence Initiative** (Oct 2024).
 I received a grant for the data collection within a project exploring the role of the context of migration on language control in multilingual language production in a collaboration with prof. dr Judith Kroll and PhD candidate Guadalupe Mesdosa.
 Grant nr: WSPR.WSDNS.1.4.2024.41(2).

-**Scholarship for young researchers, Polish National Science Centre** (Oct 2022).
+**Stipend for young researchers, Polish National Science Centre** (Oct 2022).
 I received a stipend for working on a project "Competition or cooperation?
 Impact of short-term and long-term language experience on language regulation and cognitive functions in bilinguals" implemented at the Psychology of Language and Bilingualism Laboratory, Jagiellonian University.
 Grant nr: UMO-2015/18/E/HS6/00428.

 **Research funding "Research Support Module" within the Excellence Initiative** (July 2022).
 I received a grant for the implementation of a project exploring the role of mutual intelligibility on language control in multilingual language production, which then constituted a part of my PhD project.
 Grant nr: WSPR.WFiloz.1.5.2022.7.